turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 In Ruby a string is defined as a quote (`"`) followed by zero or more letters, numbers, or symbols and followed by another quote (`"`).
 Some simple strings would be `"hello"` or `"This sentence is a string!"`.
 Strings can be anything from `""`, the empty string, to really long sets of text.
 This whole tutorial, for instance, is stored in a string.
 Strings have a few important methods that we'll use.

-These exercises should be accomplished in IRB
+These exercises should be accomplished in IRB.

 ### Length of a String